PaulNiklausPraveen/PaulNiklausPraveen/README.md

 - 💬 Ask me about **PowerShell,Python,Terraform,Biceps,Ansible,PowerShell DSC,Cloud and DevOps**

 - 📫 How to reach me **paulnikpraveen@gmail.com**

+- ⚡ Fun fact **When I’m not automating the cloud or scripting up a storm, I’m probably diving into PowerShell modules like Windows, Azure, AWS, Hyper-V, and Microsoft 365.
+I like to think of PowerShell as my secret weapon – it’s amazing how many things you can manage with a single line of code! 🖥️💥**

 <h3 align="left">Connect with me:</h3>
 <p align="left">